– Cover blurb

-- It was the first time that the High Evolutionary uplifted a female subject.
+- It was reportedly the first time that the High Evolutionary uplifted a female subject.
 The White Tiger or Lady Vermin were still years in the future.
-Though how this statement reconciles with Bova’s existence is a mystery for the ages.
+How this report reconciles with Bova’s existence is a mystery for the ages.

 - The super-evolution process was cranked to 11 and, unlike with the Man-Beast, it remained under the H.E.’s complete control until the end.

 The process was run on a spider of an unspecified species.
 When it was complete the subject was indistinguishable (barring advanced medical examination) from a young human woman.
 She also had full-bore super-powers, which isn’t the case of most New Men (the Man-Beast being the main exception).

-However, the New Men felt instinctive aversion toward the lass – so strong that they couldn’t overcome it.
+However, the New Men felt instinctive aversion toward the lass.
+It was so strong that they couldn’t overcome it.

 Do you see what happens when you find a stranger in the Alps ?

 Lonely and tired of being rejected, the young woman left the science citadel and joined a human village.
 One assumes that it took place in Transia, not too far from the area where the Scarlet Witch and Quicksilver lived as youths.

 She successfully joined the village’s life, though what she did for a living is unrevealed.
 However, a nearby Hydra cell heard about her, so it is probable that she used her abilities (a low level of enhanced strength bolstering her endurance for farm work ?) in public.

 In time, she even found a lover.
 However, while the couple was making out, some local pranksters gave them a scare.
 Startled, Arachne involuntarily released a poison bolt that killed her lover.

 Scared, the locals followed an important Transian cultural tradition and chased her away with torches and pitchforks.
 In shock, the young lady developed instant amnesia so she would not remember the accidental killing of her lover with a power she didn’t know she had.

 Arachne, agent of Hydra